esp-rs/book/src/introduction/hardware-overview.md

 - [Xtensa][xtensa-architecture]: The ESP32 and ESP32-S series are based on the Xtensa architecture.
 - [RISC-V][riscv-architecture]: The ESP32-C and ESP32-H series are based on the RISC-V architecture.

 We won't go into the details or differences between the two architectures here.
 Rust's official support differs between the two architectures.
-Xtensa is not yet officially supported by Rust, the reason for Rust not supporting Xtensa is that Rust uses LLVM as part of its compiler infrastructure, and LLVM does not yet support Xtensa.
+Xtensa is not yet officially supported by Rust; the reason for Rust not supporting Xtensa is that Rust uses LLVM as part of its compiler infrastructure, and LLVM does not yet support Xtensa.
 For this reason, we maintain custom forks of both LLVM and the Rust compiler that include Xtensa support, and we are actively working to upstream our changes to enable official support in the future.

 > ⚠️ **Note**: We are actively working to upstream our forks.
 Below is the current status:
 > 1. LLVM fork: We've made significant progress recently.
 For details, refer to the [tracking issue][llvm-github-fork-upstream issue].